Fun-With-Python/pymail/README.txt

 This is a simple program to prank your friends.
 Just input your gmail username and password, the destination email, subject, text and the amount of mails you want to send.

+You can run the programm by typing 'python3 guess.py' into the command line.

 DISCLAIMER
 ###############################################################